Taxation of benefit in kind

 Insufficient wages to deduct tax

-The tax due on a benefit can be more than your employee's pay.
-You also might not be able to deduct the full amount of tax in one pay period.
+The tax due on a benefit can be more than an employee's pay.
+The employer might not be able to deduct the full amount of tax due on the notional pay in one pay period.

-In this case, you must pay the full tax deductible for this period to the Collector-General.
-This amount will be reflected in your monthly statement.
+In this case, the employer must pay the full tax deductible for the period to the Collector-General.
+This amount will be reflected in their monthly statement.

-You should arrange for your employee to repay the difference to you.
+The employer should arrange for their employee to repay the tax paid on their behalf to them.

 Employee does not repay tax

-If your employee does not repay the tax to you, you should treat the outstanding amount as a benefit.
-You must pay Income Tax, Pay Related Social Insurance (PRSI) and Universal Social Charge (USC) on this benefit.
+If an employee does not repay the tax to their employer, the employer should treat the outstanding amount as a benefit.
+The employee must pay Income Tax, Pay Related Social Insurance (PRSI) and Universal Social Charge (USC) on this benefit.

-You must treat this benefit as if you provided it on 28 February of the following year.
-It should be taxed at the employee's rate of tax.
+The employer must treat this benefit as if they provided it on 28 February of the following year.
+It should be included in their payroll submission as a taxable benefit.

-If your employee repays you the tax in full before 28 February of the following year, no further payment is required.
+If the employee repays the tax in full to the employer before 28 February of the following year, no further benefit arises.

-If the employee stops working for you by 28 February, you must declare the unpaid balance of tax on Form P11D.
+If the employee stops working for the employer by 28 February, the employer must declare the unpaid balance of tax on the Form P11D.

 Next: Spreading tax over the year